talkquazi/vdun/README.md

 *Notice: There is currently no module entry point method to spin-up vdun using a nodejs module. npm install is not needed either.
 The above install methods are simply to clone the source code.

+# Configuring

+This project comes preconfigured using node version 0.12.7.
+You can modify the .nvmrc file to change the version of NodeJS that gets installed.
+Modify Dockerfile to include your own script files.
+You will also need to edit process.json to configure it your project.

 # Advanced Usage

 Build the para-container with: